Argentine bondholders say country in credit 'wasteland' amid economic crises

 Two of the groups involved in that debt revamp said in a statement that policies since then had “failed to restore confidence” and instead had “dramatically worsened the country’s economic crisis.”
 Bond prices have dropped sharply since the exchange.

-The economy ministry and central bank have tightened capital controls this year, though in recent weeks have looked for ways to ease the crisis and improve liquidity in the market - but have yet to succeed in calming the situation.
+The economy ministry and central bank have tightened capital controls this year, but have yet to calm the situation.

-The gap between the official spot rate ARS=RASL of around 78 pesos per dollar and the black market ARSB= was around 143% on Thursday, with dollars trading for around 190 pesos in the unapproved informal market.
+The gap between the official spot rate ARS=RASL of around 78 pesos per dollar and the black market ARSB= was around 143% on Thursday.

 GRAPHIC: Argentina's diverging peso -